deepakraj250/C-Programs/README.md

 C-Programs
 ==========

-This repository contains simple C programs
+This repository contains some simple C programs

 Thank you